Parents Aren’t the Only Ones Who Worry About Disturbing Content

 When Teens Take a Self-Imposed Social Media Break

-The study’s most compelling discovery, however, was that teens who take voluntary social media breaks not only didn’t experience Facebook FOMO but even reported feeling “relieved” about the break, adding that it helped them better connect to non-virtual people.
+Perhaps one of the most compelling ways to help teens manage themselves online is to understand the importance of self-imposed social media breaks.
+When teens opt for a fast themselves, they not only didn’t experience Facebook FOMO but even reported feeling “relieved” about the break, adding that it helped them better connect to non-virtual people.

 What bothers teens most about social media?
 Boys felt like there was too much to read on social media.
 Girls felt like they always had to be their best.
 Both felt overwhelmed.
 When teens did take breaks however, boys’ tended to take a longer social media vacation than girls.